Jiajie-Ma/pixmap-ops/README.md

 *Sharpen*

-Return a copy of this image that is sharpened
+Return a copy of this image that is sharpened (zoom in to see the difference).

 Original image (Yin, drawn in summer, 2020)       |  Result image :-------------------------:|:-------------------------: